 My husband and I have a different marriage than most.
 He works out of town for two weeks and then comes home for one week.
-Reconnecting after a separation from work is a large part of our relationship, and is for many commuter couples, where one spouse works in a different city or state.
-Reconnecting simply means coming back together, and can happen after a day at work, weeks apart, or after some bump you encounter in your marriage.
+Reconnecting after separation from work is a large part of our relationship, and is for many commuter couples, where one spouse works in a different city or state.
+Reconnecting simply means coming back together.
+It can happen after a day at work, weeks apart, or after some bump, you encounter in your marriage.
 Whether you’re in a commuter marriage, or just struggling to connect to your spouse, the research is clear: what we all strive for in life is connection.
 One of the lead researchers in our field, John Gottman, talks about the “Six Magical Hours” that can improve your relationship by increasing connection.

-- Physical touch: Show physical affection in the simplest of ways.
+Show physical affection in the simplest of ways.
 A pat on the back while doing some chore.
 A quick smooch in the kitchen while setting the table.
 Hugging.
 Kissing.
 A back/foot rub.
 Hold hands while walking or riding in the car.
 It’s those simple, everyday moments that continually remind each other that we are there for one another and that we love each other.

-- State of the union: Plan time once a week to sit down and review the past week and the upcoming one.
+Plan time once a week to sit down and review the past week and the upcoming one.
 What is going on for each spouse and member of the household?
-What went well last week?
+Share what went well last week.
 What went wrong?
-How can I best support you and show you that you are loved this coming week?”
+Ask, “How can I best support you and show you that you are loved this coming week?”

-A great relationship doesn’t just happen; you have to nurture it, point it in the right direction and not be afraid to ask for help when you need it.
+A great relationship doesn’t just happen.
+You have to nurture it, point it in the right direction and not be afraid to ask for help when you need it.
 If you find that you feel disconnected from your spouse or are struggling to feel that connection again, check out our other article, Six Questions To Ask Your Partner to Connect.

 Feel free to contact us to make an appointment to help you and your spouse get set back on the right track to a better relationship.